cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

 # ab

-## Anonymous Block: a generic block of text for.
-(TEI Element)
+## Anonymous Block: a generic block of text
 e.ab = element ab { e.cont?, e.margin?, m.phrase, e.cont? }
 # div

-## Text Division: A group of one or more document objects forming a primary
-##       textual component; e.g., an "entry" or "recipe".
-TEI Element
+## Text Division: A group of one or more document objects forming a primary textual component; e.g., an "entry" or "recipe"
 e.div =
   element div {
     e.cont?,